dilqvl62/Bulldozer_price_prediction/README.md

 ## Structured Data Project: Predicting the sale price of Bulldozer
 # Overview
 In this project, I am going to use machine learning with the goal of predicting the sale price of bulldozers. it is going to be a regression problem since i want to predict a number.
 I am going to use the evaluation metric ( root mean square log error or RMSLE)

+# Data
+I got the data from Kaggle websit: [Dataset Description](https://www.kaggle.com/c/bluebook-for-bulldozers/data)